USharp/mini-Engine/README.md

 ---

-You - our dear friend, have read to the end.
+You, our dear friend, have read to the end.
 You are ready.
 Remember - you still have everything ahead of you, and you will succeed.
 Good luck, my friend.